Ethan Hunt: Video games

-Aside from the Mission: Impossible films, Ethan Hunt has appeared in the 1998 video game based on the first film and the 2003 video game Mission: Impossible – Operation Surma, voiced by Steve Blum.
+Aside from the Mission: Impossible films, Ethan Hunt has appeared in the 1998 video game based on the first film, voiced by Kevin Bayliss, and the 2003 video game Mission: Impossible – Operation Surma, in which he's voiced by Steve Blum; this version does not bear any resemblance to the film iteration of the character in either likeness or voice.
 He also appears as a playable character in the crossover game Lego Dimensions, with archive recordings of Tom Cruise being used for his voice.

 Reception

 Vlad Dima, writing in Bright Lights Film Journal, said while the series succeeds due to "inventive, over-the-top stunts, the relentless trickery, and ultimately...
 Tom Cruise's star-power", he said, "One less obvious element, though, is a myth that slowly develops over the span of the series and comes to full bloom in Fallout... [is Ethan] Hunt's eternal quest... to become the perfect man."
 Dima said Ethan Hunt "comes from a long line of action heroes" and that the character (and the films) have become more like James Bond and Jason Bourne.
 Hunt "erases all of the weaknesses we have ever noticed in any of these screen heroes".
 He is unlike Bourne in knowing his status as "a good guy" and unlike Bond in not womanizing, having cared about only two women.
 Dima said, "This personal detail seems to be an important requirement in the mythology of the perfect man."